Pushp1992/Github-ui-react/README.md

-# This repository is meant for NEWS API
+# This repository is meant for github-ui-pagegithub-ui-page

 To Runs the app in the development mode.<br>
 Open [http://localhost:7000](http://localhost:7000) to view it in the browser.